-On March 15, 2019, the Company filed a Technical Report having an effective date of January 29, 2019, prepared by Tetra Tech Canada Inc. ("Tetra Tech"), which reported an updated Mineral Resource estimate and the results of a Preliminary Economic Assessment ("PEA") for the Chvaletice Manganese Project (section 6 of this MD&A).
+The Company filed a Technical Report having an effective date of January 29, 2019, prepared by Tetra Tech Canada Inc. ("Tetra Tech"), which reported an updated Mineral Resource estimate and the results of a Preliminary Economic Assessment ("PEA") for the Chvaletice Manganese Project (section 6 of this MD&A).